-Grace Bible College Alumni - A 15% scholarship is available to students who graduated with a bachelor's degree from the undergraduate program at Grace Bible College.
+Grace Christian University Alumni - A 15% tuition scholarship (not including fees) is available to students who graduated with a bachelor's degree from the undergraduate program at Grace Christian University.
+Not available to students who are already receiving an Employee Scholarship, Partnership scholarship, or a military discount.

-Non-Profit Partnership Scholarship - A 15% tuition reduction will be granted to students who work for a partnering non-profit organization.
+Partnership Scholarship - A 15% tuition scholarship (not including fees) is available to students who work for an approved partnering non-profit organization.
 Proof of employment must be provided.
+Not available to students who are already receiving an Employee Scholarship, or a military discount.

-Full-Time GBC Employees and Their Spouses-Employees and their spouses are eligible for a 50% Graduate Studies tuition scholarship.
-Students who receive this scholarship are not eligible to receive the Alumni or Non-Profit Scholarships.
+Full time Grace Employees and Their Spouses - Full time employees and their spouses are eligible for a 50% Graduate Studies Tuition Scholarship.
+Not available to students who are already receiving a military discount.